Fun Hoary Redpoll Facts For Kids | Kidadl

 How cute are they?

 Hoary redpolls are fluffy birds that define cuteness.
-Although they come in a pale white color, they possess a very soothing appearance which makes them extremely adorable.
+Although they come in pale white, they possess a very soothing appearance which makes them extremely adorable.

 How do they communicate?